zijianhuang/webapiclientgen/README.md

+Generate client API codes in C# and TypeScript from ASP.NET (Core) Web API directly without involving Swagger/OpenAPI or Swashbuckle, therefore maximizing the support for data types of your Code First approach of ASP.NET Web API.

 Strongly Typed Client API Generators generate strongly typed client API in C# codes and TypeScript codes.
 You may then provide or publish either the generated source codes or the compiled client API libraries to other developers for developing client programs.

 # Products